Kaioguilherme1/Kaioguilherme1/README.md

-### Olá, 👋 sou Kaio Guilherme Estudante de Ciência da computação é entusiasta de eletronica e Desing nas horas vagas.
+### Hello, 👋 I'm Kaio Guilherme Computer Science student is an electronics and design enthusiast in his spare time.

- 🔭 Atualmente Estou Cursando 4° Semestre do Curso de Ciência da computação na UFRR.
+ 🔭 I am currently attending the 5th Semester of the Computer Science Course at UFRR.

 <div align="center">
   <a href="https://github.com/Kaioguilherme1">